The Landscape Industry Certified Manager (Formerly CLP)

 The Landscape Industry Certified Technician: Exterior

 This is a national testing program administered by the Landscape Industry Council of Hawaii Foundation (LICH-F) under a licensing agreement with the National Association of Landscape Professionals (NALP), formerly PLANET.
-Currently offered in 22 states and four Canadian Provinces, the LICT certification program seeks to raise the standards of the landscape profession, recognize proficiency in the landscape workforce, upgrade the status of individual landscape professionals and provide employers and the public with a means of identifying qualified landscape professionals.

 The Landscape Industry Certified Technician: Interior

 This is a written test which has the same benefits and goals as the LICT-Exterior, but meeting the needs of the interior plant professional.

 LICH will continue to expand and promote certification within the industry so that landscapers are validated for their expertise and the public is made increasingly aware of the value of a professional landscaper.

 This written exam is offered annually at the LICH Conference.
 Registration must be made through NALP.